svivianl/bar-chart/README.md

         {text: "label9"},
         {text: "label     10", labelColour: "rgb(40, 40, 40)"},
         {text: "label11"}
-      ]
+      ]`
-      The number of objects must be the same number of values passed on the data parameter .
+      The number of objects must be the same number of values passed on the data parameter.

 **element**
   Type of string and is the jQuery element that the chart will get rendered into.